 The PSL franchises are:

 Salman Iqbal, the CEO of ARY Group bought the Karachi franchise for $26 million.
-The ARY group owns many business including Television Network in Pakistan.
+The ARY group owns much businesses including Television Network in Pakistan.
 The franchise Karachi Kings is also the official partner of ARY Television.

 Qatar Lubricants won the bid for the Lahore franchise for $25 million.
 Fawad Rana is the owner of the Lahore Qalandars franchise on behalf of Qatar Lubricants.